yireo/yireo-slides/slides/yireo/apollo-federation.md

 ~ Magento 2.4 introduces SOA
   - SOA: Service Oriented Architecture
-  - Not necessarily microservice, but more like independent services ~ Magento is now owned by Adobe
+  - Not necessarily microservice, but more like independent services
+  - Still a long way to go
+~ Magento is now owned by Adobe
   - Adobe is not making money of open source shops
+  - Most effort goes into adding new advanced features, instead of cleaning up old stuff

 ---
 {background-image: apollo/picard-laughing.gif}